pyOpenSci/pyopensci.github.io/_posts/2024-04-29-pyos-newsletter-may-2024.md

 Have an upcoming scientific Python event that’s open to the public?
 Email us at [media@pyopensci.org](mailto:media@pyopensci.org) with the details to have your event listed.

 ## <i class="fa-regular fa-paper-plane"></i> Connect with us
-You can stay up-to-date with all things pyOpenSci by following us on (LinkedIn)[https://www.linkedin.com/company/pyopensci] and [Fosstodon](https://fosstodon.org/@pyOpenSci), and you can connect with the broader pyOpenSci community on our [Discourse forum](https://pyopensci.discourse.group/).
-And if you’re interested in our weekly newsletter where we share news, blog posts, and monthly updates, [subscribe on LinkedIn](Subscribe on LinkedIn https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7179551305344933888).
+Stay up-to-date with all things pyOpenSci by following us on (LinkedIn)[https://www.linkedin.com/company/pyopensci] and [Fosstodon](https://fosstodon.org/@pyOpenSci), and you can connect with the broader pyOpenSci community on our [Discourse forum](https://pyopensci.discourse.group/).
+And if you’re interested in our weekly newsletter where we share news, blog posts, and monthly updates, [subscribe on LinkedIn](https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7179551305344933888).
 We also send out a monthly recap newsletter to [our mailing list](https://eepurl.com/iM7SOM)!